 Try Out a Strategy and Change it

 So, what's the moral of this story?
 There is no right answer.
 You will try things that work and don't work.
-Determine your goals, do your research,and figure out what your target market responds to.
-Don't eliminate traditional marketing all together.
-Even in this digital world, people are hungry for traditional advertising that engages them.
+Determine your goals, do your research, and figure out what your target market responds to.
+Don't eliminate traditional marketing altogether.
+Even in this digital world, sometimes traditional marketing just works.

 If you found this blog helpful, check out these other related topics: